Quantifying risk of a noise-induced AMOC collapse from northern and tropical Atlantic Ocean variability: Atlantic Ocean variability in CMIP6 models

 \subsection{Variability of Atlantic salinity}

 To quantify the variability of the AMOC for the box model, we examine the regional volume-averaged salinities and temperatures of two regions in the Atlantic Ocean.
 The Northern region (Nor. box) is defined as the Atlantic and Arctic Oceans north of $40^{\circ} \rm{N}$, at all depths.
 The Tropical thermocline region (Trop. box) is defined as the upper $995 \ \rm{m}$ of the Atlantic Ocean from $40 ^{\circ} \rm{N}$ to around $30 ^{\circ} \rm{S}$.
-The surface outline of the boxes is shown in Fig. \ref{fig:boxregions}.
+The surface outline of the boxes is shown in Figure~\ref{fig:boxregions}.

 These volumes are the basis of the box model of \textcite{wood19}, and its subsequent simplification to three boxes by \textcite{Alkhayuon19}, which is used in Section \ref{sec:nonlinear}.
+The boundaries were chosen based on the zonal-average salinity distributions, which allow us to separate the large-scale water masses, following Figure 1b of \textcite{wood19}.
 For each model, $300$ years of decadal volume-averaged data were extracted from piControl experiments.

 Figure \ref{fig:Salinity_temp_data} shows the decadal average salinity and temperature time series for each CMIP6 run and each box, plotted as anomalies from the mean in a phase portrait.
-Summary statistics of these timeseries are shown in Table~\ref{tab:variability}.
+Summary statistics of these timeseries are shown in Table S2.

 We see a generally consistent amplitude of variability across models and variables.
 Considering the variance in salinity and temperature and the estimates for $\alpha,\beta$ in the equation of state for AMOC strength (Equation \ref{eq:q}), we find that salinity variability dominates over temperature variability in the contribution to density (and hence AMOC) variability.

 Some models have noticeably higher variance in one variable, for example {\tt MPI} has significantly more variance in $S_{\rm{Nor.}}$ than $S_{\rm{Trop.}}$.
-We see similar results in the temperature plots in the second row of Fig.\ref{fig:Salinity_temp_data}, with {\tt HadGEM3} models having higher temperature variance in $T_{\rm{Trop.}}$, and {\tt MPI} having a much higher variance in $T_{\rm{Nor.}}$ than $T_{\rm{Trop.}}$.
+We see similar results in the temperature plots in the second row of Figure ~\ref{fig:Salinity_temp_data}, with {\tt HadGEM3} models having higher temperature variance in $T_{\rm{Trop.}}$, and {\tt MPI} having a much higher variance in $T_{\rm{Nor.}}$ than $T_{\rm{Trop.}}$.